 Can I Qualify for Disability Benefits with a Blood Disease?

 Needless to say, blood is one of the most important components of the human body.
 Blood constantly pumps through our veins and arteries, supplying oxygen and delivering nutrients to bones, cells, and organs.
 It carries hormones and proteins, helps stave off infections, contributes to maintaining the correct internal temperature, and filters waste materials.
 For all of these reasons, an illness or disorder which affects the blood can have debilitating physical effects.
 If you are unable to work because of a hematological disorder, you may be able to qualify for monthly disability benefits.
 How will the SSA evaluate your claim?
-Our disability lawyers explain.
+Our Philadelphia disability benefits lawyers explain.

 Meeting the Basic Requirements